RogerLzWang/Slides-Crop/README.md

 1. Download your operating system's executable from the [release page](https://github.com/RogerLzWang/Slides-Crop/releases).
 1. Run the executable.
 1. At the startup page, create a new project by entering your project's name and adjust the number of selections you need to make on each slide, along with the default selection size if needed.
 Hit "Create" to create a new project.
-> [!TIP]
     > Don't worry if you don't know what you want for these settings.
 You can change these values in subsequent steps and it is suggested to continue with the default values.
 1. On the next page, click "+ Add Slides" to add all the slides you wish to process in this project.
 After images are added, you can click and drag the images to reorder them.
 If you accidentally added an incorrect image, you can right click on it to remove it.
 Click "Next" when all the slides are added.
-> [!IMPORTANT]
     > The application will generate previews when you add new images.
 Due to the larger size of slide images, the application may freeze for minutes.
 Please do not force quit the application and wait patiently until images are added successfully.
 1. On the next page, you will see the first slide image along with the information, including the index, file name, image size, number of selections, and the current selection size.
     1. When in View Mode (default), you can use the scroll wheel or any native motion to zoom and move the image.
     1. Holding ```Ctrl``` (```Cmd``` on macOS) enters Selection Mode.
 You will see the cursor change into a crosshair.
 Clicking on the image in selection mode creates a selection at the cursor's location.